fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/custom-range-selector.md

 * Click on the custom range selector.

-* A calendar widget appears, select the date from the widget, or type in the text box.
+* A calendar widget appears, select the date from the widget, or type in the input box.

 * After setting the date, set the time from the drop-down boxes.
-The option to set the time only appears if the data is shown in terms of `hours`, `minutes`, `seconds` or `milliseconds`.
+This option appears only if the atomicity of data is at time level.

 * Click `Apply` to view the changes.

-A multi-series chart with custom range selector is shown below:
+A chart with custom range selector is shown below:

 {% embed_ftChart online-sales-multi-series %}

 ## Show/Hide Custom Range Selector

-Custom Range Selector is visible in every chart, by default.
-However, you can turn it off if you want, by setting the value of the `enabled` attribute within the `customRangeSelector` extension of the `extensions` object to `0`.
+By default, the Custom Range Selector is visible in every chart.
+However, you can turn it off if you want, by setting the value of the `enabled` attribute within the `customRangeSelector` of the `extensions` object to `0`.

 Refer to the code below: